wenkaiingermany/NCE_03/Lesson_51.md

 What a relief it was when boulders suddenly disappeared, giving way to a stretch of plain where the only obstacles were clumps of bushes.

+### Predicting the future is notoriously difficult.

+Relieving the problem of overpopulation is notoriously difficult.

+Giving up a deep-seated bad habit is notoriously difficult.

+The traffic congestion in Beijing is notoriously serious.

+### Who could have imagined, in the mid 1970s, for example, that by the end of the 20th century, computers would be as common in people's homes as TV sets?

+could have done: used to say that something was a possibility in the past, but did not actually happen

+I could have been killed.
+He could have escaped, but he chose to stand and fight.

+from mid July to mid August
+mid-morning coffee
+Mid-Autumn Festival
+a young woman in her mid-twenties
+midsummer / midwinter
+on Midsummer Eve

+in the early 1970s
+in the mid 1970s
+in the late 1970s

+Who could have imagined, in the mid 1990s, for example, that after a mere decade, mobile phones would be as common in China as watches?

+### In the 1970s, computers were common enough, but only in big bisiness, government departments, and large organizations.

+They don't know how to run a business.

+big business n.[U] large and powerful companies in general
+The party receives most of its financial support from big business.

+### These were the so-called mainframe machines.

+so-called adj.
+1. commonly called
+They've found the flight recorder, the so-called black box.

+2. incorrectly called
+His so-called friends betrayed him.

+mainframe n. a large powerful computer that can work very fast and that a lot of people can use at the same time.

+### Mainframe computers were very large indeed, often occupying whole air-conditioned rooms, employing full-time technicians and run on specially written software.

+indeed adv. used with 'very' and an adjective or adverb to emphasize a statement or description

+Most of the essays were very good indeed.
+Thank you very much indeed.

+air-conditioned
+air conditioner

+run v. if a machine or engine runs or you run it, it is working

+I often run the washing machine more than once a day.
+Most cars run on unleaded fuel.

+### Though these large machines still exist, many of their functions have been taken over by small powerful personal computers, commonly known as PCs.

+take over sth.
+Military leaders took over the government.

+be known as ...
+He soon made a name for himself and came to be known to the Italians as Giovanni Acuto.

+be commonly known as ...
+The disease is commonly known as Mad Cow Disease.